Interested in learning about deferred MBA programs? We’ve got you covered!

 This program is most suitable for candidates who are sure that an MBA program is something they want to pursue in the future.
 If you are passionate and ambitious, you can apply to business schools during your senior year.

-If accepted, you will receive a promise that your seat is secured for the future.
+If accepted, you will receive a promise that your seat will be secured in the future.
 Once you obtain the necessary work experience, you can begin the MBA program, just like a traditional MBA student.

 These programs help students because they provide a degree of certainty for the future.
 Though some students may change their minds and move away from the idea of pursuing an MBA, this program is the best option for students who have excellent leadership skills, outstanding academic performance, high test scores, and valuable internship experiences.